-- reliance on the third party for regulatory compliance and quality assurance; - limitations on supply availability resulting from capacity and scheduling constraints of the third parties; - impact on our reputation in the marketplace if manufacturers of our products, once commercialized, fail to meet the demands of our customers; - the possible breach of the manufacturing agreement by the third party because of factors beyond our control; and - the possible termination or nonrenewal of the agreement by the third party, based on its own business priorities, at a time that is costly or inconvenient for us.
+- reliance on the third party for regulatory compliance and quality assurance; - · limitations on supply availability resulting from capacity and scheduling constraints of the third parties; - · impact on our reputation in the marketplace if manufacturers of our products, once commercialized, fail to meet the demands of our customers; - the possible breach of the manufacturing agreement by the third party because of factors beyond our control; and - the possible termination or nonrenewal of the agreement by the third party, based on its own business priorities, at a time that is costly or inconvenient for us.

-If any of our contract manufacturers fail to achieve and maintain high manufacturing standards, patients using our product candidates could be injured or die, resulting in product liability claims, product recalls, product seizures or withdrawals, delays or failures in testing or delivery, cost overruns or other problems that could seriously harm our business or profitability.
+If any of our contract manufacturers fail to achieve and maintain appropriate manufacturing standards, patients using our product candidates could be injured or die, resulting in product liability claims.
+Even absent patient inquiry, we may be subject to product recalls, product seizures or withdrawals, delays or failures in testing or delivery, cost overruns or other problems that could seriously harm our business or profitability.